Collective quantum phase slips in multiple nanowire junctions: Introduction

-Physically, achieving robust coherent quantum phase slips is still an experimental challenge.
+Achieving robust coherent quantum phase slips is still an experimental challenge.
 The major difficulty comes from quasiparticle dissipations in nanowires or vortex cores which make the phase-slip rate imperceptible.
 These dissipations can be suppressed in a highly disordered superconductor near the superconductor-insulator transition, where electrons are localized and quantum fluctuations of the order parameter are prominent.
-However, quantum fluctuations are still weak in disordered bulk superconductors, but they can become significantly strong in some disordered nanowires where the localization length is comparable to the coherence length.
-It was shown that the phase-slip rate can be increased by raising the disorders in the superconducting nanowires~\cite{Zaikin97prl,GolubevZaikin01prb}, but this is limited since too many disorders in the nanowires can yield strong Coulomb interactions and then destroy the superconductivity~\cite{Finkelstein94PhysB}.
-Alternatively, the phase-slip rate can be increased by using a longer nanowire~\cite{Lau01PRL,MooijHarmans05NJP}, but this is also limited because the quantum fluctuations needed for the emergence of the phase slips become weakened and even disappeared when increasing the length of the nanowire (e.g., the $\ce{MoGe}$ nanowire can be as long as $L\sim200$ nm~\cite{Lau01PRL,Bezryadin08JPCM} for keeping the needed quantum fluctuations).
+Despite the weak quantum fluctuations in bulk disordered superconductors, they can become significantly stronger in disordered nanowires where the localization length is comparable to the coherence length.
+It was shown that the phase-slip rate can be increased by raising the disorders in the superconducting nanowires~\cite{Zaikin97prl,GolubevZaikin01prb}.
+Further increases are however prohibited since too much disorder in the nanowires can yield strong Coulomb interactions and destroy the superconductivity~\cite{Finkelstein94PhysB}.
+Alternatively, the phase-slip rate can be increased by using a longer nanowire~\cite{Lau01PRL,MooijHarmans05NJP}, but the enhancement is also limited because the quantum fluctuations needed for the emergence of the phase slips become weakened and even disappear for long nanowires, e.g., the $\ce{MoGe}$ nanowire can be up to $\zeta\sim200$ nm long ~\cite{Lau01PRL,Bezryadin08JPCM} while still maintaining the needed quantum fluctuations.
 Therefore, an alternative method to enhance the phase-slip rate is strongly desired.